 Data automation from day one

 Most data catalogs or data documentation solutions (confluence) rely on the data team to document and update the information.
 Without strict rules about data documentation, this can become outdated.
 Even with good data documentation rules, documenting data takes a lot of effort and time for the data teams.
 Additionally, data teams are still pinged on Slack about the same question repeatedly, which can become frustrating.
 The majority of this process should be automated and self-documenting.
 When someone on the data team answers a question about data, it should be recorded in a place that is searchable, similar to Stack Overflow.
 This way, simple data questions can become a thing of the past, and data teams can focus on only answering nuanced questions once.
+Creating a data catalog is easy by using a simple tool like Secoda.

 Data catalog that understands a variety of data